 Opening your skin pores to let out irritants may be beneficial in solving your milia problem.
 Set up your bathroom for steam formation by soaking in hot water.
 Let the steam touch your face and after a few minutes, dab your face dry with a towel.
 Be careful not to burn your skin with hot water.
 You should also avoid using this method in children.

 6. Honey Mask

 Honey masks have been shown to help reduce inflammation and reduce milia formation.
-They also have antimicrobial properties which protect your skin from foreign agents.
+They also have antimicrobial properties that protect your skin from foreign agents.

 7. Rose Water

 This is demineralized water with rose oil.
 It may help contain inflammation on your skin.
 You have to be careful in applying rose water to your face because it may irritate the eye if it gets in contact with it.